Translated using DeepL

 Hardware Systems

-Graduates of the specialization will be prepared to design solutions to practical problems using computer hardware, creatively modify hardware systems and deploy them.
+The graduate of the specialization will be ready to design solutions to practical problems using computer hardware, creatively modify hardware systems and deploy them, find employment in the following positions: embedded systems developer; hardware systems designer and analyst; single-chip controller programmer.

 Information Security

-The specialization focuses on the areas of security of computer systems and networks, cryptography and their applications.
+Specializes in the areas of computer system and network security, cryptography and its applications.
 The aim is to prepare a graduate who will be able to work in a range of roles that are critical to ensuring the security of IT-specific profiles (e.g. towards cryptography, technological aspects or security management).
 Study beyond the common core and specialisation is left to the student's choice.

-Graduates of the specialisation will find employment in companies developing or delivering systems that take security requirements into account, as well as in the advanced management and operation of such systems.
+Graduates of the specialization will find employment in companies developing or delivering systems that take into account security requirements, as well as in advanced management and operation of such systems, among others in the following positions: security software or hardware developer; security and vulnerability analyst; systems security testing and evaluation specialist or security incident response specialist.

 Award-winning computer scientist trains computers to recognize humans by their gait

-Graduate Michal Balážia received the prestigious Joseph Fourier Award for the development of a biometric system.
+Graduate Michal Balazia has received the prestigious Joseph Fourier Award for the development of a biometric system.

 Computer Networks and Communications

-The specialization is aimed at acquiring advanced knowledge of architectures, principles of operations and principles of computer network operations.
+The specialization focuses on gaining advanced knowledge of computer network architectures, principles of operations, and principles of computer networking.
 The specialization is designed to satisfy both those interested in practically oriented advanced information and knowledge of computer networks and their applications, as well as those interested in a deeper introduction to the theoretical foundations of the field and the study of computer networks as a special case of distributed systems.
 In addition to knowledge in the field of computer networks, the student will gain knowledge of security, principles of working with multimedia data, basic knowledge in the field of parallel systems and the necessary theoretical background.

-The specialisation focuses the graduate on the knowledge and skills needed in all stages of the development and modification of large-scale software systems, especially information systems.
-Emphasis is placed on the knowledge needed to design and develop systems with deployed modern software technologies.
+The specialization orients the graduate to the knowledge and skills needed in all stages of development and modification of large-scale software systems, especially information systems.
+Emphasis is placed on the knowledge required to design and develop systems with deployed modern software technologies.

-Graduates of the specialisation will be able to play various roles in IT departments involved in the development and operation of information systems and in the use of IT for the activities of organisations.
+Graduates of the specialisation will be able to perform various roles (e.g. Systems Software Developer; Enterprise Systems Developer; Cloud Systems Engineer) in IT departments involved in the development and operation of information systems and in the use of IT for the activities of organisations.